In This Article

 Step 6: Provide Proper Care

-Monitor the plant regularly for any signs of stress, such as wilting or yellowing leaves, and adjust the plant’s care as needed.
+You’ve successfully transplanted your cannabis plant.
+Now, you’ll want to check in daily for signs of stress, like drooping or yellowing leaves.
+Keep lighting, nutrients, and water consistent as the plant adjusts.
 You can resume a regular feeding and care schedule once your plant has time to adapt and recover.

 Finally, monitor root development.
 If necessary, transplant the plant again if it outgrows this new container.